Cryptizens/cryptorun-back/readme.md

 # Cryptorun Back

+[UPDATE: the challenge is over!
+65KM have been run, and 1.85 ETH have been collected :) Thanks to all!]

 This is the back-end engine of the [Cryptorun challenge](https://cryptorun.brussels).
 The goal of this challenge is for Thomas Vanderstraeten to run 60km around Brussels to raise funds and awareness for BeCode.

 The catch: funds will be collected in crypto-currency using ETH, and the GPS of Thomas will be connected to the Blockchain!